 We want as many people as possible to engage with energy systems that are renewable – it’s a future where we all win!
 That’s why we’ve broken the mould and disrupted the solar industry by focusing on membership and community over profit.
-Plico members have no big upfront costs and pay as little as $36.90 a week, receiving installation by local experts of panels, a battery and an inverter.
+Plico members have no big upfront costs and pay a small weekly fee, receiving installation by local experts of panels, a battery and an inverter.
 You’re taught how to manage and maximise your stored energy through the Plico app, and if anything goes wrong, don’t worry; members have ten years of ongoing maintenance and support – we have you covered.

 Solar is the best renewable energy source for your home, and to get the full benefits of your solar generation, you need a battery.
 Batteries are the essential ingredient for self-reliance and environmentally-friendly energy use.
-Plico makes it easy, and cost effective, for its members to get solar panels, a battery and an inverter, all for one low weekly price.
+Plico makes it easy, and cost effective, for its members to get solar panels, a battery and an inverter, all from one low weekly fee.